edgebox-iot/api/README.md

 * 7.4.2

-It can be upgraded by editing the Dockerfile in the bin folder.
+It can be upgraded by editing the Dockerfile in the bin folder (please open a PR).

 ##  Installation